What is red thread lawn disease?

 - The red thread disease overwinters in thatch so if there is a significant thatch layer in your yard dethatching can help to reduce future outbreaks.
 For lawns with an appropriate amount of thatch, a regular schedule of core aeration is recommended to minimize future outbreaks of the disease.

-- Seeding the lawn with turfgrass varieties resistant to disease is also an excellent cultural control.
+- Seeding the lawn with turfgrass varieties resistant to red thread disease is also an excellent cultural control.

 Lawn diseases typically occur from time to time depending mostly on weather conditions.
 If you have questions, or suspect you have a problem with red thread, call your local NaturaLawn® of America franchise office.